The Advanced Visualizer

-The Advanced Visualizer (TAV), a 3D graphics software package, was the flagship product of Wavefront Technologies from the 1980s until the 1990s.
+The Advanced Visualizer (TAV), a 3D graphics software package, was the flagship product of Wavefront Technologies from the mid 1980s until the late 1990s.

 History

-A software package famous for its use in the production of numerous Oscar-winning movies such as The Abyss, Terminator 2: Judgment Day and Jurassic Park.
+The Advanced Visualizer was a package famous for its use in the production of numerous Oscar-winning movies such as The Abyss, Terminator 2: Judgment Day and Jurassic Park.

 Alias|Wavefront Merger

-This was widely seen as the result of Microsoft purchasing Softimage in an attempt to take over the 3D computer graphics market.
-Silicon Graphics responded by purchasing Alias Systems Corporation, and their two major competitors, Wavefront, and the French company TDI (Thomson Digital Images) for their Explore, IPR, and GUI technologies.
+This merger was widely seen as the result of Microsoft purchasing Softimage in an attempt to take over the 3D computer graphics market.
+Silicon Graphics responded by purchasing Alias Systems Corporation, and their two major competitors, Wavefront, and the French company TDI (Thomson Digital Images) for their Explore, IPR, and GUI technologies on February 7, 1995.
 Thus SGI created the super-company Alias|Wavefront.

 Wavefront's programmers continued to reside in California but the management of the company was carried out in Toronto, Canada.

 Autodesk Era

-In 1996 Alias|Wavefront announced the release of Maya which incorporated aspects of all 3 software suites.
+In 1996 Alias|Wavefront announced the release of Maya which incorporated aspects of all 3 software suites, which released in February 1998.

-Wavefront was renamed to Alias Technologies and acquired by Autodesk in 2005.
+Wavefront was renamed to Alias Technologies in 2003 and was acquired by Autodesk in 2005.

 Some of the technology under Autodesk's ownership is still sold today as part of Maya.